kenybapin/ansible-sys-updates/README.md

 ## Requirements
 - Ansible 2.9
-- Complete inventory file with hosts windows (keep windows and linux groups).
+- Complete inventory file with your own hosts (keep windows and linux groups).
 - Configure hosts access : SSH / WINRM with privileged accounts (see vars in groups_vars folder)
 - Manage secrets and protect all sensitive data with ansible vault (if necessary)